Resources

 In the frame of this programme, some fluoropolymer suppliers recently announced the launch of alternative manufacturing processes that do not require the use of fluorosurfactants any more.

-We at PPE support enhanced responsible fluoropolymer manufacturing practices, and have been working in collaboration with the same suppliers to validate this new technology with the ultimate goal of implementing it in our material offering.
+We at PPE support enhanced responsible fluoropolymer manufacturing practices, and have been working in collaboration with the same suppliers to validate this new technology with the ultimate goal of evaluating and implementing it for our material offering.

 Any questions?